FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 It is the responsibilty of the teams to detect when they are 'done'.
 After the required number of laps, the car has to come to a full stop.
 If the AS wants to store things (like track information), this is the time to wrap those up.
-In case of a successfull run the official will instruct the operator to stop the ros bridge and the AS won't receive sensor data anymore.
+In case of a successfull run the official will instruct the operator to stop the ROS bridge and the AS won't receive sensor data anymore.
-When the official presses the emergency brake, the connection between the ros bridge is stopped immediately and the operator will send one last car setpoint to make the car come to a stop.
+When the official presses the emergency brake, the connection between the ROS bridge is stopped immediately and the operator will send one last car setpoint to make the car come to a stop.
 Thers is no 'stop' signal from the simulator to the AS.
 We advise AS to get ready for a new drive when no sensor data is received for 2 seconds.

-At this point only ros is supported, at this moment there are no plans to support other technologies.
+At this point only ROS is supported, at this moment there are no plans to support other technologies.

 ## The virtual world (Unreal Engine and AirSim)